Biblissimacluster6/SubtiliorEditor/README.md

 # SubtiliorEditor
 SubtiliorEditor is a Python program that enhances MEI encoding and Verovio output for the atypical notations characteristic of ars subtilior (late 14th century).
+It is the result of a collaboration between Biblissima+ Cluster 6 and the working group MEI (WG1) of the Musica2 consortium (Huma-Num).

 ![code](https://github.com/Biblissimacluster6/SubtiliorEditor/blob/main/img/Decorum.png)